-Our Fort Lauderdale car accident law firm has decades of experience with Florida auto accidents.
+Our Broward County car accident law firm has decades of experience with Florida auto accidents.
 We’ve listened to our clients’ tragic stories and we work hard to earn them compensation.
 In order to help our clients even before we meet with them, our Florida automobile accident lawyers compiled 10 of the most common questions we hear.
 Peruse this information but we still encourage you to schedule a free consultation to get personalized legal attention.

 Why doesn’t the at-fault person’s insurance coverage covers my medical bills?